coinpaprika/tutorials/getting-started/README.md

-# 🪙 Fetch Token Prices with DEX Paprika API
+# 🪙 Fetch Token Prices with DexPaprika API

 ## 📌 Overview
-In this tutorial, you'll learn how to **fetch the price of any token** using **DEX Paprika API**, CoinPaprika’s latest product.
+In this tutorial, you'll learn how to **fetch the price of any token** using **DexPaprika API**, CoinPaprika’s latest product.
 The tutorial demonstrates how to structure simple **cURL** requests and use API endpoints directly from the command line.

 ## 🎥 Watch the Video
 📺 **[https://www.youtube.com/watch?v=BaRvndUG1EQ]** - Step-by-step guide on retrieving token prices.